 KEY TAKEAWAYS

-Serviced accommodation generates significantly more income than buy-to-let, typically 20–50% higher returns on the same property
+Serviced accommodation typically generates 20% to 50% more gross income than a standard buy-to-let on the same property

 VAT obligations depend on your turnover and business model, the right VAT scheme (Standard, Flat Rate, or TOMS) depends on your cost structure; the wrong choice costs money